2022-23 Faculty

 FYWB BC1129 SPECULATING THE PAST.
 3.00 points.

-Recent works as diverse as The New York Times’s Overlooked Project and Netflix’s Bridgerton raise questions about what records we keep, how we narrate history, and the ways in which the previous two determine what stories we can tell.
-In this class, we will probe the question of the official record by reading literary works that turn to a speculative mode to make sense of history, past and present.
+Recent works as diverse as The New York Times’s Overlooked Project and Netflix’s Bridgerton raise questions about what records we keep, how we narrate history, and the factors that determine what stories we can tell.
+In this class, we will probe these questions by reading literary works that turn to a speculative mode to make sense of history, past and present.
 As we enter the critical conversation about the historical record, we will explore how authority and value are assigned to different texts and accounts.
 In so doing, we will also develop our ability to read texts' and documents' own theorizations of truth and fact.
 Readings may include work by Virginia Woolf, Marlene NourbeSe Philip, Carmen Maria Machado, Adrienne Rich, and N.K.
 Jemisin alongside critical texts by Saidiya Hartman, Ngũgĩ wa Thiong’o, and others.
 Course costs will not exceed $15

 Course Number Section/Call Number Times/Location Instructor Points Enrollment